-Some Creationists argue that God created light beams in route, but Lisle argues that the light beams originated from the star and was not created in transit. ((per Richard Carpenter, a Senior Scientist and Program Manager with Weather Decision Technologies, Inc., in Norman, OK, such arguments, as well as a slower speed of light, were more prevalent a few decades ago.))
-He argues that the light, at creation of the earth would have reached the earth “instantaneously or nearly so.”
+Some Creationists argue that God created light beams in route, but Lisle argues that the light beams originated from the star and was not created in transit.
+He argues that the light would have reached the earth “instantaneously or nearly so at creation of the earth.”
 In illumining the problem and his proposal, he mentions a phenomenon that is counter-intuitive but well documented.
 It is that time is not absolute and therefore not observer independent.
-This phenomenon is called “Relativity of simultaneity”.
+This phenomenon is called “Relativity of simultaneity.”
 This means that observers in two different locations will not agree on whether events happened simultaneously or even the order of events.
-Therefore, space and time are observer dependent, which means that what is simultaneous is dependent upon the observer’s reference frame.
+Therefore, space and time are observer dependent, which means that what is simultaneous depends on the observer’s reference frame.
 However, it is important to note that this effect is not noticeable in everyday life or circumstances.

 To understand this better, let me demonstrate what a convention is.
-If the United States of America and Europe decided to use the metric system only, that would be a convention, i.e. an agreed upon standard.
-However, it is not the only standard, and neither is it necessarily the best in every situation nor is it unchangeable.
+If the United States of America and Europe decided to use the metric system only, that would be a convention, i.e., an agreed-upon standard.
+However, it is not the only standard, and neither is it necessarily the best in every situation, nor is it unchangeable.
 It is simply a standard of measurement agreed upon by the users.
-Now, the United States and Europe could have chosen the Imperial system, or they could have replaced the metric system at any time because neither system of measurement is intrinsic to the commodity being measured.
-It is simply an agreed upon system, i.e. a convention.
+Now, the United States and Europe could have chosen the Imperial system or replaced the metric system at any time because neither measurement system is intrinsic to the commodity being measured.
+It is simply an agreed-upon system, i.e., a convention.